Rob Swift

-Rob Swift (born Robert Aguilar; May 14, 1972), is an American hip hop DJ and turntablist.
+Rob Swift (born Robert Aguilar; May 14, 1972) is an American hip hop DJ and turntablist.
 He was an original member of the turntablist group The X-Ecutioners until 2004.
-He has also released numerous solo albums and collaborated with various artists, including Mike Patton, Patton's project Peeping Tom, Dan the Automator and Handsome Boy Modeling School, Lords of Acid, Portugal.
+Over his career, he has released numerous solo albums and collaborated with various artists, including Mike Patton, Patton's project Peeping Tom, Dan the Automator and Handsome Boy Modeling School, Lords of Acid, Portugal.
 The Man, and Herbie Hancock.

 From January 2010 through May 2015, Swift hosted the online hip-hop radio show Dope on Plastic on Scion A/V Streaming Radio 17.

 In August 2012, Swift became the resident DJ for a new late night college sports TV talk show on ESPNU called UNITE.

-In September 2014, Swift became a Professor at the New School for Liberal Arts in New York City.
-He is currently teaching the DJ Skills & Styles course and his research includes Hip Hop History and culture as well as Musical Composition via turntable techniques.

 Early life

-Born and raised in Jackson Heights, Queens, by Colombian heritage, Swift (born Robert Aguilar) began DJing at the age of 12 by watching his father and brother.
-“My dad was a salsa and merengue DJ.
-My brother learned how to scratch and do all the hip hop deejaying stuff on my dad’s equipment (without his permission) and I’d sit there and watch him.
-When I entered the sixth grade, I decided I wanted to learn.”
-So unlike those who were influenced through hip hop records, DMC and NMS tapes, or movies, Swift educated himself with the classic turntable beats of the early 1980s New York City playground pioneers while listening to funk and jazz at home.
-“My older brother exposed me to all that,” he says.
-“All the stuff I create as a DJ is rooted in the songs that I heard from Bob James, Herbie Hancock and James Brown to Quincy Jones and old DJs like Grandmaster Flash and Grand Wizard Theodore.
-That’s where my roots are.”
+Swift was born and raised in Jackson Heights, Queens, by Colombian heritage.
+He started being an DJ at the age of 12 by watching his father and brother.

+Swift educated himself with the classic turntable beats of the early 1980s New York City playground pioneers while listening to funk and jazz at home with his brother.
+He draws inspiration from Bob James, Herbie Hancock, James Brown, Quincy Jones, Grandmaster Flash and Grand Wizard Theodore.

-In 1990, Swift enrolled as a student at Baruch College in New York City and in 1995, graduated with a degree in psychology.
-“While I was deejaying I pursued college.
-Speech class and English serve a purpose, you know?”
-His education can be said to translate into his cerebral style of scratching, juggling and making music.
+In 1990, Swift enrolled as a student at Baruch College in New York City and graduated in 1995 with a degree in psychology.